beherasan/MS2Compound/README.md

 # MS2Compound v 1.0.0

 MS2Compound v1.0.0 is a user friendly Graphical User Interface (GUI) for the identification of the compounds from MS and MS/MS metabolomics data.
 The tool features use of custom database for the identification of compounds.
-The current version is compatible with the customized database prepared using the fragment prediction using CFM-id tool.
+The current version of MS2Compound is compatible with the customized database prepared using CFM-id, the fragment prediction tool.
 Mascot Generic Format (mgf) files can be used as query input file and search against in-built or cusotm database.

-Please cite the …
+Please cite the ...

 # 2. Installation
 # 	2.1 System requirements
 2.1.1 Operating System